JEFFREY BURROUGHS FOR ASHEVILLE CITY COUNCIL

 WHY I’M RUNNING

 After Hurricane Helene, I've worked nonstop alongside artists, small businesses, and neighbors rebuilding the River Arts District.
-I saw firsthand how strong communities are when people work together, but I also saw how fragile our systems can be when they are not prepared.
+I saw firsthand how strong communities can be when people work together, but also how fragile our systems can be when unprepared.

 That experience made something clear to me: Asheville needs leaders who do not just talk about resilience and recovery, but who have organized it.